lviens/2020_Clustering/README.md

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 * We developped a method to improve the retrieval of clear deconvolution functions calculated from the ambient seismic field using unsupervised learning.
-Details about the method can be found in Viens and Iwata (Submitted to JGR).
+Details about the method can be found in Viens and Iwata (accepted in JGR).
 EarthArXiv pre-print available [here](https://eartharxiv.org/8ba5p/)

 * The deconvolution functions in the paper were computed using the deconvolution_stab function available [here](https://github.com/lviens/2017_GJI/blob/master/Codes/Functions_GJI_2017.py).